Mt. Olympus, the highest mountain in Greece, is a place of divine beauty, blessed by the ancient Greek gods and chosen by Zeus to host their home.

 From there we have two options according to participants fitness and weather conditions:

-We either climb first Skala at 2,882 metres and then crossing a narrow ridge climb to the summit of Skolio at 2,911metres.
+We either climb first Skala at 2,882 meters and then crossing a narrow ridge climb to the summit of Skolio at 2,911metres.

 Or if weather permits and there is no snow, we ascent to the main summit – Mytikas (2,917metres), Greece’s highest peak, following a narrow gully (it involves about 1 km of scrambling).

-(4-5 hours walking on narrow paths: – some scrambling involved – altitude gain of 800 metres).
+(4-5 hours walking on narrow paths: – some scrambling involved – altitude gain of 800 meters).

-After reaching the summit we descent by the same way to the main path and crossing the spectacular precipice under the summit of Stefani – the throne of Zeus – we emerge to the alpine plateau of Mouses at an altitude of 2,700 metres where a small but friendly shelter will accommodate us (2-3 hours walking).
+After reaching the summit we descend by the same way to the main path and crossing the spectacular precipice under the summit of Stefani – the throne of Zeus – we emerge to the alpine plateau of Mouses at an altitude of 2,700 meters where a small but friendly shelter will accommodate us (2-3 hours walking).